 Some past Senior Honors Projects may be found in NCDOCKS.
 Previous students have said that reading through examples of previous years’ projects helped them immensely.
 We would be happy to talk with you about your Senior Honors Project.

 Disciplinary Honors students are full members of the Honors College and are eligible for all the same opportunities and benefits as International Honors students, including:

 Students who have completed all requirements for Disciplinary Honors by graduation will be recognized at the annual Spring Honors banquet or Fall Cording Ceremony and will have the Disciplinary Honors designation, along with the title of their Senior Honors Project, added to their official transcripts.
 Graduating Honors students will be assessed a $30 graduation fee.

 Graduation with Full University Honors

-Students who complete both the Disciplinary Honors Program and the International Honors Program are awarded Full University Honors for their sustained Honors work throughout their time as undergraduate students.
+Students who complete both the Disciplinary Honors Program and the International Honors Program or Global Honors Program are awarded Full University Honors for their sustained Honors work throughout their time as undergraduate students.